scxut/Capstone-Project/README.md

 	-Added Controllable Jumping
 	-Fixed bug where player attack animation would trigger on key press but wouldn't damage enemies -Working on wall jumping but its broken
+	-Fixed a bug where enemies would fly into the air when attacking and then teleport back to the ground

 	Week4:
 	-Created a manager UI script that allows me to create menus easily